Q: What do you call an organic compound with an attitude?

 They also host a lab skills workshop series, where students can develop key lab skills such as pipetting, microscopy, and general lab safety.
 You also have the chance to go on field trips to see a biomedical laboratory where real researchers and scientists work.

-CUBE also hosts many seminars, including the summer research seminar (for networking with Masters and PhD students in BME).
-You can also attend the Professor Mixer with professors from BME, or the Industry Mixer with industry professionals from biomedical companies.
+CUBE also hosts seminars, such as the summer research seminar for networking with Master’s and PhD students in BME.
+You can also attend the Professor Mixer with professors from BME or the Industry Mixer with industry professionals from biomedical companies.

 International Genetically Engineered Machine (iGEM) Toronto